 Toledo, OH 43614

-Our three-year program prepares residents for the unique challenges and rewards faced by today’s family physicians.
+Our three-year program prepares residents for the unique challenges and rewards faced by today’s family physicians, both in the inpatient and outpatient settings.
 As primary care physicians, you will be expected to possess a broad spectrum of abilities.
 You will be responsible for coordinating and managing the preventive, continuous, and comprehensive care of your patients.
-Our program includes practice management and behavioral science curriculum to better prepare you for the demands of a family practice.
-In addition, three months of electives in your third year enable you to explore areas of interest or strengthen your clinical knowledge and skill base.
+Our program includes a practice management and a behavioral science curriculum to better prepare you for the demands of a family practice.
+In addition, electives offered over the three years enable you to explore areas of interest or to strengthen your clinical knowledge and skill base.

-In addition, residents and their families have access to many activities found in major metropolitan areas without the hassles of big city life, including the Toledo Museum of Art, Mud Hens baseball, Toledo Walleye hockey, The Toledo Zoo, the Cedar Point amusement part, golf courses, and several metro parks.
+Residents and their families have access to many activities found in major metropolitan areas without the hassles of big city life, including the Toledo Museum of Art, Mud Hens baseball, Toledo Walleye hockey, The Toledo Zoo, Cedar Point amusement part, golf courses, and several metro parks.

 We welcome the opportunity to tell you more about our program and the opportunities we can provide for you.